Fantastic-Fanta/PokeMacro/README.md

 # Pokemon Macro - Automated Shiny/Gradient Hunter

-An automated OCR-powered macro for Pokemon games on Roblox that helps you hunt for Shiny and Gradient Pokemon by automatically rejoining the game and monitoring chat notifications.
+An automated OCR-powered macro for Alpha Modded that helps you hunt for Shiny, Gradient, and Reskin Pokemon by automatically soft resetting eggs.

 ## Overview

 This program automates the process of:
 1. Rejoining the game
-2. Macroing through UI
+2. Executing a sequence of clicks to navigate through the UI
-3. Monitoring the chat window for specific keywords (your username + Shiny/Gradient Pokemon name)
+3. Monitoring the chat window for specific keywords (your username + Shiny/Gradient/Reskin Pokemon names)
-4. Automatically stopping when a match is found
+4. Automatically stopping when a match is found and saving the game

 The macro uses OCR (Optical Character Recognition) to read text from the chat window and pixel color detection to wait for specific UI elements to appear.

 ## Features

-- **OCR-powered detection**: Automatically reads chat messages to detect when you've obtained a Shiny or Gradient Pokemon
+- **OCR-powered detection**: Automatically reads chat messages to detect when you've obtained a Shiny, Gradient, or Reskin Pokemon
 - **Automated clicking**: Executes a sequence of clicks to rejoin and navigate the game
 - **Pixel color detection**: Waits for specific UI elements to appear before proceeding
+- **Configurable matching modes**: Hunt for specific types (Shiny, Gradient, Reskin) or any combination
+- **Cross-platform support**: Works on both macOS and Windows
-- **Configurable**: Easy to customize for your screen resolution and game setup
+- **YAML configuration**: Easy to customize via `configs.yaml` file
+- **Logging**: Automatically logs detected chat messages to `history.log`

 ## Requirements

 - Python 3.10 or higher
-- macOS (the program uses macOS-specific libraries)
+- macOS or Windows
 - Tesseract OCR installed on your system
 - Roblox game window visible and accessible
 - Accessibility permissions granted (for automation on macOS)
+- Windows users: `pywinauto` package (optional, for better window handling)

 ### Installing Tesseract OCR

-On macOS, install Tesseract using Homebrew:
+**On macOS:**
 ```bash
 brew install tesseract
 ```

+**On Windows:**
+Download and install from: https://github.com/UB-Mannheim/tesseract/wiki

 ## Installation